Charles Quest-Ritson extols the virtues of delightful honeysuckle.

 There’s a big division between the honeysuckles that twine and climb and usually open their long flowers to exhale a delicious scent and the ones that have smaller flowers on fast-growing super-hardy bushes.
 I got very excited about 20 years ago when the French National Institute for Agricultural Research (INRA), announced that it had managed to cross the two types of honeysuckle.
 Henceforth, we could look forward to hybrids that carried long, sweet-scented flowers on tough, neat shrubs.
 Alas, they never appeared.

-INRA has, however, produced some very good forms of our native honeysuckle, Lonicera periclymenum, of which the most impressive is called Chic&Choc.
+INRA has, however, produced some very good forms of a native honeysuckle that’s one of our lovely British wildflowers, Lonicera periclymenum, of which the most impressive is called Chic&Choc.
 Its flowers are chocolate-coloured on the outside, a striking contrast with the creamy-yellow insides.

 I’ve always valued plants that come from friends’ gardens.
 Graham Thomas presented me with super-floriferous L. similis var. delavayi (he’s also credited with an autumn-flowering form of our common honeysuckle called Graham Thomas, but he told me he had nothing to do with its introduction and didn’t know where it came from).

 My early flowering form called Belgica came from Daphne Hoskins at Kellaways and evergreen L. henryi from John Phillips, Wiltshire’s greatest plantsman.

 Recommended videos for you

 My grandmother gave me L. japonica Aureoreticulata – she loved the way the leaf-veins are tricked out in gold – and the head gardener at the Hanbury Botanical Gardens at La Mortola pressed me to take the species with the largest flowers, L. hildebrandiana, which grows to 33ft in sub-tropical Assam, but is too tender to grow outside in England.
 It died.